-If the Coverage Exemption is created, at least hundreds of thousands of women, and likely millions-including those represented by Amici-across the United States are at risk of being significantly harmed.
-The approximately half a million female employees of religiously-affiliated hospitals, nearly 600,000 female students of religiously-affiliated colleges and universities, and more than 36,000 female employees of for-profit companies that have already stated their intent to deny contraceptive coverage comprise a conservative estimation of the number of women that would be affected by the Coverage Exemption.
-The estimates do not take into account dependents of these entities' employees and students, nor do they take into account the employees and dependents of other companies that may drop coverage if the Coverage Exemption is created.
+If the district court's order is upheld, at least hundreds of thousands of women, and likely millions-including those represented by Amici-across the United States are at risk of being significantly harmed.
+The approximately half a million female employees of religiously-affiliated hospitals, nearly 600,000 female students of religiously-affiliated colleges and universities, and more than 36,000 female employees of for-profit companies that have already stated their intent to deny contraceptive coverage comprise a conservative estimation of the number of women that would be affected by the Coverage Exemption created by the district court.
+The estimates do not take into account dependents of these entities' employees and students, nor do they take into account the employees and dependents of other companies that may drop coverage if the Coverage Exemption is upheld.

 The repercussions of losing coverage of safe, reliable, no-cost contraception are not just monetary.
 Women's physical and emotional health, educational opportunities, and professional advancement are directly impacted by consistent, uninterrupted coverage for prescription contraceptives.
-Loss of no-cost contraceptive coverage-even for only a few months-will have
+Loss of no-cost contraceptive coverage-even for only a few months-will have significant, irreparable consequences for American women's professional and educational advancement as well as their and their families' well-being.
+Accordingly, on behalf of female employees and students throughout the country, Amici support Nevada's appeal and urge this Court to reverse the district court's order granting Plaintiffs-Appellees' motion for summary judgment.